 What Are the Differences Between VC and PE?

 There are many differences between VC and PE.
-They handle different types and sizes of companies, and the equity percentage and company status will vary significantly.
-Here are some differences you can go through to know how both financing companies work and when they can be the best help.
+They invest in different types and sizes of companies, and the equity percentage and company status will vary significantly.
+Here are some differences to consider about the financial structures and when which type of investor is the best option to help a company.

 PE will consider well-established companies when it comes to financing.
-PE choose companies with a good reputation, but they have lost their place due to poor management or insufficient fund.
-PE will step in, buy complete ownership, and make operational upgrades to increase revenue.
+PE will choose companies with a good reputation, who have lost their market share or revenue due to poor management or insufficient funds.
+A PE firm will step in, buy complete ownership, and make operational upgrades to increase revenue.

-There will be some differences in the company type to deciding on an investment.
-However, these financing solutions cover a wide range of industries, varying from transportation to construction.
+There will be some differences in the company type in deciding on an investment.
+However, both financing solutions cover a wide range of industries, varying from transportation to construction.
 But venture capital focuses more on biotechnology, clean technology, and technology, and PE covers a wide area and supports most company types.

 Risk Involved with Investments

-Venture capital invests in many companies compared to its competitor.
-It buys a portion instead of the company.
-As a result, the risk is less, but it offers technical and managerial support to improve the earning potential of companies.
+Venture capital invests in more companies compared to PE.
+VC buys a portion instead of the whole company.
+As a result, the risks are less, but it offers technical and managerial support to improve the earning potential of companies.

-PE makes a small number of investments, but it buys 100% shares.
-If PE fails to revive any company, it might lose the capital.
-Therefore, the risk is more when it comes to PE.
+PE makes a small number of bigger investments, aiming to buy 100% of the shares.
+If PE fails to revive any company, it might lose its capital entirely.
+Therefore, the risk is higher when it comes to PE.
 However, the company targets only mature companies to minimize the risk.
 Also, PE focuses primarily on long-term benefits.

 A venture capital firm is involved in the operational process of a startup by advising about the right strategies to grow and become (more) profitable.
 But venture capital works for the company without having any control.

 On the other hand, private equity will have complete control.
 It will handle the operational process of the company.
-It will dismantle and restructure the company before acquiring it.
+It will dismantle and restructure the company.
 A PE firm will try to make the assets of the company more valuable to increase the market value and generate more revenue.

 When it comes to venture capital, it follows a relationship-driven process.
 The company will participate in the development and growth.
 It will put effort into growing the company.